pivotal/cloud-cache-examples/hello-world/README.md

 - The second way pushes the app to a PAS environment to run with a Cloud Cache service instance as the cache.

-**Prose here to tell developers where to find info on how to set up their local development environment.**

 As the app runs,
 the browser-based user interface allows the user to look up the value associated with the key "hello."